Summer Blooming Perennials

 07

-Masterwort adds intricate detail and soft movement to the summer garden, producing pincushion-like flowers surrounded by papery bracts that hover above mounds of deeply divided foliage.
-Astrantia major ‘Star of Fire’ (shown here) is grown for its deep wine-red blooms that create a rich display from early through midsummer, adding texture and subtle complexity to planting combinations.
+Masterwort adds soft movement to the summer garden, producing pincushion-like flowers surrounded by papery bracts that hover above mounds of deeply divided foliage.
+Astrantia major ‘Star of Fire’ (shown here) is grown for its deep wine-red blooms that create a rich display from early through midsummer, adding texture to planting combinations.
 Its airy habit allows the flowers to mingle naturally among neighboring perennials while maintaining a refined presence.

 A graceful addition to cottage gardens, woodland borders, or mixed perennial plantings, these perennials contribute long-lasting bloom and unusual flower form during the warm season.
 Astrantia major ‘Sparkling Stars Pink’ offers soft pink flowers with delicate detailing, while Astrantia major ‘Alba’ provides creamy white blooms that brighten the planting.
 Together, these selections provide layered color, fine texture, and an elegant presence in the summer garden.